 We truly believe in routine eye examinations so that you can see as clearly as possible.
-Once you have to get glasses or contacts, it is even more important to watch the health of your eyes.
+It is important to watch the health of your eyes.
 You also need routine checks to ensure your prescription has not changed.

 To ensure good eye health and vision, we are very proud to offer the following services: